 - An estimated decade of legal reform took shape and was enacted within months.

-- And now, CMS has announced 60 new telehealth services to be reimbursed starting 2021.
+- And now, with the 2021 Physician Fee Schedule, CMS has announced 60 new telehealth services to be reimbursed starting 2021.

 Medicare Telehealth Services